 - Additionally, you can take advantage of the benefits by taking a bath with this tea.

-Mauve flowers and leaves have essential properties that protect your skin against eczema.
+Mallow flowers and leaves have essential properties that protect your skin against eczema.
 Additionally, they protect against hemorrhoids and dermatitis, among other conditions.

-- 1 1/2 cup of water (375 ml)
+- 1 1/2 cup of water

 - First, heat the water until it boils.

-- Then, add the mauve.
+- Then, add the mallow.

 - Let the tea steep until it’s warm.

-Cucumbers have moisturizing properties and a high vitamin C content.
+Cucumbers have moisturizing properties and high vitamin C content.
 Therefore, they’re great to refresh areas affected by contact dermatitis.
 Additionally, they lighten the skin and prevent spots that may cause this condition.